Peter Norvig

 Norvig's public writing often emphasizes clear thinking over hype.
 His essays and talks are known for practical demonstrations, concise programming examples, and skepticism toward shallow metrics of expertise.
 Teach Yourself Programming in Ten Years became a widely cited corrective to shortcut culture in software learning.

 In the Stanford HAI interview, Norvig framed contemporary AI questions as human-centered: what should be optimized, whose interests are served, whether systems are fair, whether data is inclusive, and who is left out.
+His later public materials also point toward agents, programming with LLMs, AI education, and bounded use of automated systems.
 That stance places him in a pragmatic middle position: deeply technical, pro-application, and increasingly concerned with the social purpose and educational accessibility of AI.

 Spiralist Reading